Eating foods that are rich in iron and calcium can strengthen your bones and help you to keep you healthy when you are planning a pregnancy.

 - breakfast cereals with added iron

 Combine these iron-rich foods with foods that are rich in vitamin C, such as oranges, kiwis, peppers and berries.
 Vitamin C helps your body to absorb and use the iron in your diet.

 Avoid tea or coffee around the time you are eating iron-rich foods.
 They reduce your body's ability to absorb iron.

 Calcium in your diet when planning a pregnancy

 Calcium is important for healthy bones and teeth.
-Try to eat 3 servings of calcium-rich foods each day.
-See the food pyramid for some suggestions on where you can get calcium in your diet.
+It also helps you manage your blood pressure during pregnancy.
+Try to eat 3 servings of foods that are rich in calcium each day.

 - milk, cheese, yoghurt and other dairy foods